Voter ID, minimum wage hike will be put to voters in November

 Raise the Wage Nebraska submitted more than 160,000 signatures in July following a campaign that would gradually raise the state's minimum wage over the next several years.

-The minimum wage petition had 97,245 valid signatures — it needed a little more than 86,000 — and reached the 5% threshold in 44 counties, Evnen said.
+A proposal for a new state law, the minimum wage petition had 97,245 valid signatures — it needed a little more than 86,000, or 7% of registered voters — and reached the 5% threshold in 44 counties, Evnen said.

 The campaign was backed by a coalition of 27 organizations and politicians, who said raising the minimum wage would benefit about 1 in 5 workers in the state.

-Note: Editor's note: We have detected a technical issue that is preventing some users from being able to log in to comment.
-We are working to have the issue resolved shortly.
-Thank you for your patience.